January 5, 2023

 Fancy fleeing grey skies and freezing temperatures but don’t want to pay a fortune?
 We’ve got good news!
-An out-of-season escape to warmer climes doesn’t have to blow out your budget – if you know where to look.
+If you know where to look, an out-of-season escape to warmer climes doesn’t have to blow out your budget.

-Egypt’s low cost of living combined with a raft of keenly priced all-inclusive hotels and a desert climate that rarely drops below 20C in winter makes it a magnet for out-of-season sunseekers.
+The Algarve’s low cost of living combined with a raft of keenly priced all-inclusive hotels and a mild climate that pleasantly hovers around the high teens in winter makes it a magnet for out-of-season sunseekers.

-Best budget tip: Imported wines and beers are expensive so buy local brands such as Stella and Gianaclis.
+Best budget tip: Imported wines and beers can be expensive so buy local brands such as Super Bock and Sagres.

-Famed for super sultry flamenco music and tasty tapas, Spain’s southern province of Andalusia boasts an average 320 days of sunshine per year, so you’re practically guaranteed to enjoy balmy weather in winter.
+Famed for its stunning sandy beaches and tasty tapas, Spain’s southern Costa del Sol region boasts an average 320 days of sunshine per year, so you’re practically guaranteed to enjoy balmy weather in winter.

-Back from the coast, you’ll find even cheaper options and – although temperatures will be lower – you’ll still find orange trees blossoming and blissful blue skies in a string of sun-dazzled cities stretching from Seville to Granada.
+Back from the coast, in the wider Andalusia province, you’ll find even cheaper options and – although temperatures will be lower – you’ll still find orange trees blossoming and blissful blue skies in a string of sun-dazzled cities stretching from Seville to Granada.

 Best budget tip: Look out for restaurants advertising a menu del dia, which generally includes a starter, main, small dessert and a drink, and can cost under £15.